petertseng/adventofcode-rb-2019/README.md

 * Day 11 (Intcode Langton's Ant): Determine ant's periodicity by exmaining its program counter, then reimplement the logic natively to avoid calling the ant so many times.
 * Day 13 (Breakout): Hijack execution and call the function for when a block gets broken, passing it all block locations.
 Could do even better by extracting the affine transform constants (for score calculation) out of the program, but this seemed good enough.
 * Day 15 (Intcode Search): Intcode machine can duplicate its state and return to it later.
 Multiverse repair droids.
+* Day 16 (Flawed Frequency Transmission): Part 1: Partial sum table.
+Part 2: binomial coefficients, Lewis's Theorem, Chinese Remainder Theorem.
+If one side of a product is known to be zero, do not calculate the other side of it.

 # Takeaways